Homemade Chicken Stock

 Turn the heat to high to bring to a boil, then reduce heat slightly.

-Allow the chicken to boil for about 1 hour.
+Allow the chicken to cook at a low boil for about 45 min.

 homemade chicken stock being strained into a large measuring cup